Indian billionaires buy foreign companies as growth slows at home - MyJoyOnline

 "Indian companies are increasingly looking overseas to access markets, brands, technology capabilities, R&D expertise, and established distribution networks that may otherwise take years to build organically," Singh said.

-These acquisitions have also picked up pace as companies look to protect their supply chains in a world where chokepoints and trade tariffs are being rampantly weaponised, say experts.
+These acquisitions have also accelerated as companies look to protect their supply chains in a world where chokepoints and trade tariffs are being weaponised, say experts.

 Overseas acquisitions, however, can be hit or miss.